top of page

 twobrien58

 Well, well!
 Kilkenny isn’t the only one whose pulse is pounding and muscles are trembling.
 It is merely a scholarly interest, and not a prurient one, that requires us to dwell on the breast reference, a rare one for L’Amour.
-Though Louis usually keeps it pretty chaste, this is the second time he has made reference to this part of Nita’s anatomy.
-He went there in Kilkenny, too (“He watched her lips, the rise of her high breasts as she spoke, the wetness of her lips."), and we were happy to follow.
+Though Louis usually keeps it pretty chaste, this is not the only time he makes reference to that part of Nita’s anatomy.
+He goes there in Kilkenny, too (“He watched her lips, the rise of her high breasts as she spoke, the wetness of her lips."), and we are happy to follow.

-The Mountain Valley War does clear up one question from the earlier Kilkenny stories.
-In The Rider of Lost Creek, Cain Brockman was a great brute of a fellow, who tried to kill Kilkenny in a barroom brawl to avenge Kilkenny’s killing of his brother, Abel.
-Yet a few years later, in Kilkenny, Brockman had become a Kilkenny ally and an employee on Nita’s ranch.
-Wherefore the change of heart?
-L’Amour left this mystery hanging for twenty-four years, between the publication of Kilkenny in 1954 and The Mountain Valley War in 1978, and L’Amour tweaks the suspense for much of The Mountain Valley War.
-On page 9 we hear that Brockman is hunting Kilkenny with murder and vengeance on his mind, and for the next 135 pages we get multiple reminders of this looming threat.
+One of the pleasures of the Kilkenny series is that L’Amour creates an entire cast of characters who return in book after book.
+The Mountain Valley War reintroduces us to Cain Brockman.
+In The Rider of Lost Creek, Cain Brockman is a great brute of a fellow, who tries to kill Kilkenny in a barroom brawl to avenge Kilkenny’s killing of his brother, Abel.
+In the first chapter of The Mountain Valley War, we learn that Brockman is hunting Kilkenny with murder and vengeance on his mind, and for the next 135 pages L’Amour builds up the suspense with multiple reminders of this looming threat.
 Yet when Kilkenny and Brockman finally square off across the barroom in Nita’s saloon, neither draws.
 Instead, Kilkenny talks Brockman down off of the ledge, starting with “You’re a good man, Cain, and I’m not going to draw on you, and you’re too good a man to shoot a man who won’t fight.”
 This rubbish goes on for a couple of pages as the air slowly leaks out of the balloon, until Brockman finally says “Well I’ll be . . .
 I’ll be eternally damned!” and walks away into the night.
 Whether Kilkenny has convinced him, or Brockman is just tired of the touchy-feely mumbo-jumbo, that’s the end of the feud.
+By the end of the book, Kilkenny is offering Brockman a site for his own homestead up in the hills.
 Fortunately, Kilkenny has plenty of other opportunities to dole out violence in The Mountain Valley War.
 By my count, fourteen men die over the course of the novel, but I might have missed a few.
-That’s actually on the low side for Kilkenny, but still pretty high.

 More satisfying is the fight in Chapter 17, in which Kilkenny wins a prize fight against a professional boxer with the great name of Tombull Turner.
 L’Amour gives this fight a big build-up.
 It’s not enough that Turner outweighs Kilkenny by a good thirty pounds.
 This is David versus Goliath, St. George versus the Dragon.
 Tombull Turner is introduced on page 79 as “big and strong and mean,” the best prize-fighter west of the Mississippi and this side of San Francisco.
 For the next 115 pages L’Amour adds to Turner's fearsome reputation.
 We hear about “the bullet head, the knotted cauliflower ears, the flat nose, and the hard, battered face of the man.”
 Turner is “a mountain of muscle with a jaw like a chunk of granite, deeply set small eyes, his nose flattened by punches, his lips rather thick.
 He could hit with terrific force and could take a punch and keep coming.”
 Nita gets in on the description, too: “I have seen him bend silver dollars in his fingers, and the other evening he squatted beside one of the tables, with dishes and food on it, and he took the corner of the table in his teeth and lifted all four legs off the floor.”
 Are we scared yet?
 When the fight finally comes, L’Amour (who had done some prize fighting himself) does not disappoint, and as a fillip we get a primer on how London prize fight rules work in practice.
 (Here’s a question for Louis L’Amour fans: How many of L’Amour’s novels include a prize fight?
 In addition to The Mountain Valley War, I can think of Lando (1962) and The Man from Skibbereen (1973).
 There must be more.)